Updated November 2020 with new enforcement dates

 Is your business ready for PSD2?
-Come September 14th, the answer to this question will determine your ability to accept online payments in the European Economic Area (EEA).
+December 31, 2020 (September 14, 2021 in the UK only), the answer to this question will determine your ability to accept online payments in the European Economic Area (EEA).

 The new PSD2 regulation is an effort to decrease the scourge of online fraud.
 The primary requirement that impacts businesses completing transactions online is Strong Customer Authentication or SCA.
 To meet this requirement, Recurly customers will have to present their subscribers with a 3D Secure (3DS) flow which allows the merchant to "authenticate" the subscriber’s identity and confirm that they are the valid holder of the credit card they’re using.
 While this may sound simple, compliance is actually quite complex, because each gateway differs in its technical integration requirements around PSD2 and SCA.

 Recurly has been working hard to prepare for PSD2, and we want to make sure that our customers are prepared as well for what is essentially a breaking change.
-Following is information on what Recurly has been doing and what you, as a Recurly customer, need to do to ensure that on Sept.
-14th, you’ll be able to process transactions.
+Following is information on what Recurly has been doing and what you, as a Recurly customer, need to do to ensure that starting December 31, 2020, you’ll be able to continue processing transactions.

 To which transactions does PSD2 apply?